kcl-tscm/LoDiS/README.md

 ## Background
 The LoDiS package is a semi-empirical classical molecular dynamics software to investigate processes for finite-size systems between 10-10000 atoms.
-Incorporated tools allow for investigations into growth/coalescence, quenching, phase transition, free energy and metadynamics with or without the presence of an MgO substrate.
+Incorporated tools allow for investigations into growth/coalescence, quenching, phase transition, canonical NVT and metadynamics with or without the presence of an MgO substrate.

 Supported nanosystems include:
 * Mono- and bi-metallic clusters (metal-metal interactions are modelled by the Rosato-Guillope-Legrande potential) [1]